DanielJimenezMorales/DanielJimenezMorales.github.io/_posts/2023-10-29-the-art-of-hit-registration.md

 **Note:** As previously mentioned in the **Server-side rewind** section, Conditional Lag Compensation can also act as a limitation for cheaters trying to manipulate the client's input timestamp significantly as it will be clamped anyway.

 ## Other solutions investigated:
-This final section explores other solutions that have been proposed for improving different aspects related to the Hit Registration process but, in my opinion, contain.
-It is important to note that while these solution have their merits, they also come with, in the author's opinion, significant drawbacks.
+This final section explores other solutions that have been proposed for improving different aspects related to the Hit Registration process.
+It is important to note that while these solutions have their merits, they also come with, in the author's opinion, significant drawbacks.
 For each solution, I will explain its key aspects and additionaly provide my own opinon about why they may not be ideal.

 ### Advanced Lag Compensation: Victim's approval (+ Author's opinion)
 Another approach to mitigate the problem of being hit after taking cover is proposed by Lee and Chang [10], known as Advanced Lag Compensation.
 In this approach, when a bullet successfully hits a player, the victim has an opportunity to deny the hit if a "Shot behind cover" situation is detected.
 Every time the server performs the Hit Registration algorithm, it sends to the victim a hit event notification with the results.
 However, this event is not considered final, as the victim has two options: